Safe and reliable vaccines can help protect you and your family from.

 They will be an important tool to help stop the spread of the virus and allow individuals, families and workers to safely resume normal life.
 The coronavirus () vaccine does not cause a coronavirus infection.
 It helps to build up your immunity to the virus, so your body will fight it off more easily if it affects you.

-After independent and thorough scientific reviews for safety, efficacy and quality, Health Canada has approved two vaccines for use in Canada:
+After independent and thorough scientific reviews for safety, efficacy and quality, Health Canada has approved four vaccines for use in Canada:

 COVID-19 Vaccine Communications Toolkit